 The following procedures are used for diagnosing systemic lupus erythematosus:

 SLE affects people in different ways; therefore treatment is more effective when it is individual-specific.
-However, there is no cure for SLE.
+However, there is no cure for the disease.
 Treatment is aimed at reducing or easing symptoms.

-- 1. Use of immunosuppressive drugs, e.g., corticosteroids and hydroxychloroquine.
-A new immunosuppressive drug, Belimumab, was approved by the U.S Food and Drug Administration in 2011 for the treatment of SLE.
+- Use of immunosuppressive drugs, e.g., corticosteroids and hydroxychloroquine.
+A new immunosuppressive drug, Belimumab, was approved by the U.S. Food and Drug Administration in 2011 for the treatment of SLE.

-- 4. Cognitive behavioral therapy (CBT) is employed by support groups and professional counselors to help sufferers overcome depression, anxiety and stress, and to have a positive mental health, which will help them live their lives normally.
+- Cognitive behavioral therapy (CBT) is employed by support groups and professional counsellors to help sufferers overcome depression, anxiety and stress, and to have positive mental health, which will help them live their lives normally.

-Research conducted recently in a multicentre in China has given hopeful insights into the possible treatment of systemic lupus erythematosus with mesenchymal stem cells.
-Mesenchymal stem cells can differentiate into bone and cartilage and can help with tissue regeneration.
-Mesenchymal stem cells are not detected by the immune system, making them very useful for treatment of autoimmune diseases such as systemic lupus erythematosus.
+A multicenter clinical study conducted in 2014 in China has given hopeful insights into the possible treatment of systemic lupus erythematosus with mesenchymal stem cells (MSCs).
+These cells can differentiate into bone and cartilage and can help with tissue regeneration.
+MSCs are not detected by the immune system, making them very useful for the treatment of autoimmune diseases such as systemic lupus erythematosus.
 In the research conducted, mesenchymal cells administered to SLE sufferers were to some extent recruited to areas where inflammation is taking place.
-In this way they helped with regenerating the damaged tissue.
-There was a significant success in the subjects used for the study.
-However, scientists suggested there’s more work to be done in this area.
+In this way, they helped with regenerating the damaged tissue.
+There was significant success in the subjects used for the study.
 It’s also noteworthy that there were no recorded side effects within the few years they were tested.
-Scientists are still uncertain of long-term outcomes of the mesenchymal stem cell treatment.
+However, scientists suggested there’s more work to be done in this area to evaluate the long-term outcomes of mesenchymal stem cell treatment.